tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 path1: /likeadeveloper.html
 ---

 Seeing the response from curl or Postman is cool, but how do you make use of the JSON data?
 With most API documentation, you don't need to show how to make use of JSON data.
 You assume that developers will use their front-end development skills to parse through the data and display it appropriately in their apps.
 However, to better understand how developers will access the data, we'll go through a brief tutorial to display the REST response on a web page.

 * TOC
 {:toc}

 {% include content/activities/ajax_api_request.md %}

-The following sections will explain this AJAX code a bit more.

 {% include random_ad2.html %}

 ## The AJAX method from jQuery

 In this section, I'll explain a bit more about the `ajax` function you used earlier.
-This information probably isn't essential for documenting REST APIs, but it's good to understand it.
+This information probably isn't essential for documenting REST APIs, but it's good to understand.
 To recap, here's the `ajax` script:

 ```javascript
 <script>